Associate Director of Atidenu

 Favorite Book: Daring Greatly (Brené Brown)

 email@example.com | (646)975-2830

-Andrea is a strong advocate for thoughtful use of technology to make education more relevant for today’s students.
+Andrea is a strong advocate for the thoughtful use of technology to make education more relevant for today’s students.
 She is a passionate believer in student choice and voice.
-As part of her work at the Martin J. Gottlieb Day School, she co-created edJEWcon, a conference on 21st century learning for Jewish day school educators.
-Currently she serves as edJEWcon’s co-director at Prizmah, where she coaches teachers and administrators to transform teaching and learning “one blog at a time.”
+As part of her work at the Martin J. Gottlieb Day School, she co-created edJEWcon, a conference on 21st-century learning for Jewish day school educators.
+Currently, she serves as edJEWcon’s co-director at Prizmah, where she coaches teachers and administrators to transform teaching and learning “one blog at a time.”
 To learn more, follow her on Twitter @edtechworkshop.

 Favorite Book: The Storied Life of A.J.
 Fikry (Gabrielle Zevin)

 firstname.lastname@example.org | (646)975-2840